critcola/discourse-overwatch-hero-icons/README.md

 # Overwatch Hero Icons for Discourse

-This plugin for Discourse formats Overwatch hero names in posts, appending hero icons and correcting hero spelling and character case.
+This plugin for Discourse formats Overwatch hero names in posts, prepending hero icons and correcting hero spelling and character case.

 ## Installation